Joint Message Detection and Channel Estimation for Unsourced Random Access in Cell-Free User-Centric Wireless Networks: Conclusion

-Finally, we notice that the symbol synchronous frequency-flat channel model used in most existing uRA.
+We notice that the symbol synchronous frequency-flat channel model used in most existing uRA.
 MIMO papers (starting from \cite{Polyanskiy2017}, all related papers referenced here including the present paper), is unrealistic.
 Propagation goes through frequency-selective multipath channels, and transmission in the RACH slot cannot be perfectly chip-level synchronous at each RU receiver, since propagation distances are different for different users and RUs.
 Hence, the extension to a wideband frequency-selective asynchronous model, where the unknown channels are vectors of multipath impulse responses is called for.

-We conclude by emphasizing the broader applicability of our theoretical results.
+We emphasize the broader applicability of our theoretical results.
 They go beyond the context of wireless networks and are relevant to the general problem of ``multiple measurement vector'' compressed sensing involving the superposition of multiple signal sources, each with different statistical characteristics.
 This suggests the relevance of our results to a wider range of applications.

+{ Another intriguing direction is to develop the AMP framework using randomly permuted Fourier-type codebooks \cite{ma2017orthogonal} instead of codebooks with i.i.d. entries.
+From a computational perspective, randomly permuted Fourier-type codebooks and their corresponding AMP algorithms (which include matrix-vector products) can be computed very efficiently.
+Recently, we have introduced a new AMP framework in this direction.
+For further details, we refer to \cite{Cakmak25}. }